sunovivid/Perturbed-Attention-Guidance/README.md

 Will be added soon.

-## Implementation for Community Pipelines (SD WebUI / SD WebUI Forge / ComfyUI)
+## Community Implementation for GUI Interfaces (SD WebUI, WebUI Forge, and ComfyUI)

 Thanks to the exceptional efforts of @v0xie and @pamparamm, you can now easily incorporate PAG into your pipelines or workflows.